 Stress Management: while some stress is necessary (see exercise), methods to recognize and protect against excessive external and internal stressors.
-Techniques include recreation/detox (above), plus as meditation, service to others and simplification.
+Techniques include recreation/detox (above), good sleep and food, yoga/meditation, service to others and prioritization/simplification (saying "No").

-Assessment, Education, Intervention, Progression
+Assessment, Intervention, Progression

-Processes that measure, interpret, predict, and integrate information and guidance to adjust course for continuous improvement.
-This often requires external sources of assessment (tests), and interventions (remedies, therapies).
+Processes that measure, interpret, predict, and integrate information and guidance to adjust course for continuous improvement and sustainability.
+This can require external assessments (tests) and interventions (remedies, therapies).